Midnighter/tyche/README.md

     nextflow run nf-core/tyche -profile <docker/singularity/podman/shifter/charliecloud/conda/institute> --input samplesheet.csv --bases 100Kb
     ```

-    The above command will sub-sample each input from the sample sheet to 100,000 sequencing reads using the default seed 100.
+    The above command will subsample each input from the sample sheet to approximately 100,000 bases using the default seed 100.

-    You can also specify a comma separated list of seed numbers which will each be used to sub-sample each input, e.g., `--seeds 100,200,300` means that each sample from the input sheet gets sub-sampled with the seed 100, 200, and 300.
+    You can also specify a comma separated list of seed numbers which will each be used to subsample each input, e.g., `--seeds 100,200,300` means that each sample from the input sheet gets subsampled with the seed 100, 200, and 300.

     Alternatively, you can set the number of replicates per input sample that you desire, such as `--replicates 20`.
 If the chosen number of replicates is larger than the number of provided seeds, a number of seeds equal to the number of replicates is randomly chosen.